yellow-detteiu/kaggle-HousePrices_Advanced_Regression_Techniques/README.md

 LotConfig: Lot configuration
 LandSlope: Slope of property
 Neighborhood: Physical locations within Ames city limits
-Condition1: Proximity to main road or railroad
+Condition1: Proximity to main road or railroad  (Proximity: 近接性)
 Condition2: Proximity to main road or railroad (if a second is present)
-BldgType: Type of dwelling
+BldgType: Type of dwelling  (dwelling: 住宅)
 HouseStyle: Style of dwelling
 OverallQual: Overall material and finish quality
 OverallCond: Overall condition rating